apache/nifi/README.md

 ## License

-Except as otherwise noted this software is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html)
+Except as otherwise noted, this software is licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html)

 Licensed under the Apache License, Version 2.0 (the "License");